Title Instructors Location Time Description Cross listings Fulfills Registration notes Syllabus Syllabus URL

 Prerequisite: MUSC 1700 or 2700, or equivalent; or by permission of the instructor.

-MUSC 3200-001 Modular Electronic Music Systems & Performance Eugene Lew LERN 101 W 3:30 PM-6:29 PM MUSC3200 offers an introduction to electronic music/sound production with a focus on modular hardware systems and performance.
-Guest artists will join us for in-class visits and performances during the semester.
+MUSC 3210-301 Recording Music: Theory & Methods Eugene Lew W 3:30 PM-6:29 PM An introduction to music and sound recording with a focus on concerts and live performances.
+The entire process will be examined from start to finish, including the roles played by composers, musicians, listeners, performance spaces, and recording technology.
 Meetings will take place in the classroom, in concert spaces and in the studio.
-Preference given to Music majors and minors for registration.
+Music majors and minors will be given preference for registration.

-MUSC 7210-001 Composition Studio and Forum Anna T Weesner BENN 419 W 3:30 PM-5:29 PM Composer's Forum is a regular meeting of graduate composers, often along with other members of the Penn composing community, in which recent performances are discussed, musical issues taken up, and visitors occasionally welcomed to present their work or offer master classes.
+MUSC 7210-001 Composition Studio and Forum Tyshawn Sorey W 3:30 PM-5:29 PM Composer's Forum is a regular meeting of graduate composers, often along with other members of the Penn composing community, in which recent performances are discussed, musical issues taken up, and visitors occasionally welcomed to present their work or offer master classes.
 In addition to weekly Forum meetings, students will be paired with a composer for individual lessons in composition.
 Ph.d.
 Candidates in Composition in their third year in the program will continue non-credit participation in both forum and lessons.